nitmws/newsmlg2-specdata/README.md

 The /xmlschema folder may hold NewsML-G2 schema files, the /output folder is the target for data files created by any script.

-All these scripts are made for XML schema files as specification of an [IPTC NewsML-G2](https://iptc.org/standards/newsml-g2/) version.
+All these scripts are made for XML schema files used as specification of an [IPTC NewsML-G2](https://iptc.org/standards/newsml-g2/) version.
 The XML schema files can be obtained from the IPTC webserver: start in the [NewsML-G2 branch](https://www.iptc.org/std/NewsML-G2/), select a version and go there to the specification folder.